SourceCode-AI/reproducible-python-builds/README.md

 This project requires `diffoscope` and `docker` to be installed and accessible on the machine.

+Install the reproducible pypi framework: `pip install reproducible-builds`.

-This project is distributed using Poetry: https://python-poetry.org , run `poetry install` to install the framework.
+This project is distributed using Poetry: https://python-poetry.org , run `poetry install` to install the framework from sources.

 Getting started